Contents

 Catch2 also provides a preset that promises to enable all

-test types, all-tests
+test types, all-tests.

 The snippet below will build & run all tests, in

-compilation mode.
+Debug compilation mode.

 # 1. Regenerate the amalgamated distribution (some tests are built against it)